khaledmustafa91/ruby-task/README.md

 ```

-### Delete '/post/:post_id/comment'
+### Delete '/post/:post_id/comment/:comment_id'
-delete request `delete '/post/:post_id/comment', headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`
+delete request `delete '/post/:post_id/comment/:comment_id', headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`

 ## Description
-to delete an existing comment you should have your JWT token,
+To delete an existing comment you should have your JWT token,
 post id and comment id
 #### Note
-if you not owner of that comment api won't allow to you
+If you not owner of that comment api won't allow to you
 delete that comment

 ### output